Through The Fibro Fog

 Favorite smoothies without yogurt

-Find so many ideas on my smoothies page, including these reader favorite recipes that are all made without yogurt or banana:
+Find so many ideas on my smoothies page, including my berry kale smoothie, blueberry smoothie without yogurt and my green apple smoothie, as well as these reader favorite recipes that are all made without yogurt or banana:

 12 yogurt substitutes for smoothies